harita-gr/locker-application/Phase1_Project/README.md

 ## Tools & Technnology
 - Programming Language: Core Java.
   The software is completely developed in Java.
 Key concepts implemented are:
-    1. Collections - List as a data structure
+    1. Collections - List as a data structure for searching and sorting
     2. Exceptions
     3. File Handling
+    4. Loops and Control statements - Do..while Loop, Switch statements
  - IDE: Eclipse
  - Version Control: Git and GitHub
  - Project Management and Sprint Planning: JIRA